PetaTalenta/backend/testing/CLEANUP_GUIDE.md

-# 🧹 ATMA Account Cleanup Guide
+# 🗑️ ATMA Account Deletion Guide

-This guide explains how to clean up test accounts and their associated data in the ATMA system.
+This guide explains how to delete test accounts completely using the self-deletion functionality in the ATMA system.

 ## 📋 Overview

-The ATMA system provides several endpoints for users to clean up their own data:
+The ATMA system now provides a complete self-deletion endpoint for users:
-- **User Profile Deletion**: `DELETE /api/auth/profile` - Removes user profile data
+- **Complete Account Deletion**: `DELETE /api/auth/account` - Performs soft delete of the entire user account
-- **Analysis Results Deletion**: `DELETE /api/archive/results/:id` - Removes analysis results
-- **Analysis Jobs Cancellation**: `DELETE /api/archive/jobs/:jobId` - Cancels/removes analysis jobs

-**⚠️ Important Note**: These cleanup tools only remove user-generated data (profiles, results, jobs).
-Complete user account deletion requires admin privileges via `DELETE /api/archive/admin/users/:userId`.
+**✨ New Feature**: Users can now delete their own accounts completely without requiring admin privileges.
+This performs a soft delete by:
+- Changing the user's email to `deleted_{timestamp}_{original_email}` format
+- Resetting token balance to 0
+- Setting `is_active` status to `false`
+- Automatically deleting user profile and all associated data
+- Making the account unable to login anymore

+**⚠️ Important Note**: This operation cannot be undone!

-## 🛠️ Available Cleanup Tools
+## 🛠️ Available Deletion Tools

-### 1. Single Account Cleanup (`cleanup-account.js`)
+### 1. Single Account Deletion (`cleanup-account.js`)

-Clean up a single user account and all associated data.
+Delete a single user account completely (soft delete).

 #### Usage: